braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 For a complete technical reference, please see our [Javascript Documentation][9].

-{% alert note %}
-Anonymous users on mobile or web devices may be counted towards your [MAU]({{site.baseurl}}/user_guide/data_and_analytics/your_reports/understanding_your_app_usage_data/#monthly-active-users).
-As a result, you may want to conditionally load or initialize the SDK to exclude these users from your MAU count.
-{% endalert %}

-## Install the Braze Library
+## Step 1:  Install the Braze Library

 There are three easy ways to integrate the Web SDK, to include analytics and messaging components on your site.

-Be sure to view our [Push Setup] LINK NEEDED guide if you plan to use Web Push features.
+Be sure to view our [Push Integration Guide][16] if you plan to use Web Push features.

-### NPM or Yarn {#install-npm}
+### Option 1: NPM or Yarn {#install-npm}

 If your site uses NPM or Yarn package managers, you can add the [Braze NPM package](https://www.npmjs.com/package/@braze/web-sdk) as a dependency: